Eischen Bar

-Eischen's Bar is a bar and restaurant in Okarche in Okarche, Oklahoma.
-It is the oldest bar in the state.
+Eischen's Bar is a bar and restaurant in Okarche, Oklahoma Established in 1896, it is the oldest bar in the state.

 History

 Eischen Bar was built by Peter Eischen as a watering hole in Oklahoma City in 1896.
-It closed during the Prohibition and reopened in the 1930s under the management of Peter’s son, Nick.
+It closed during Prohibition and reopened in the 1930s under the management of Peter’s son, Nick.

 Nick went on a hunting trip in the 1940s and won an 1800s spanish handmade backbar that was added to the watering hole.
 A fire struck the bar in 1993 which destroyed its memorabilia that lined the walls.
 Nick's grandsons, Ed Eischen, and Paul, opened the bar in less than a year.